amdharness/amdharness-app/README.md

 The goal is to make amd use a straightforward and consistent with html page SDLC.
 It comprize the modules embedding and use convention, unification of documentation, tests, design and support.

-The modular structure is normalized across project parts and emphasize individual SDLC from dedicated version control repository to folder hierarchy and AMD MIDs convention.
+The modular structure is normalized across project parts and emphasize individual SDLC for its modules from dedicated version control repository to folder hierarchy and AMD MIDs convention.

 Present structure in amdharness-app repository serves design and development phase of SDLC.